MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-H-Development-Company-Loan-Program-504/subjectgroup-ECFRb53f5f70dbe22e4-LoanMaking-Policies-Specific-504-Loans/section-120.882.md

 (10) A CDC must limit the amount of its loans under this paragraph (g) so that, during any Federal fiscal year, the amount of the new loans approved under this paragraph (g) does not exceed 50% of the total dollar amount of the CDC's 504 loans approved (including the loans approved under this paragraph (g)) during the previous fiscal year.
 This limitation may be waived upon application by the CDC and upon a determination by SBA that the 504 loan is needed for good cause.

-(11) The authority to approve the refinancing under this paragraph (g) is not delegated to PCLP CDCs;
+(11) PCLP CDCs may not approve the refinancing of same institution debt under their delegated authority and must submit the application to SBA for approval.

 (12) The 504 loans approved under this paragraph (g) must be disbursed within 9 months after loan approval.
 The Director, Office of Financial Assistance, or his or her designee, may approve a request for extension of the disbursement period for an additional 6 months for good cause.